MultiSafepay/docs/content/faq/getting-started/paying-out-your-balance.md

 ---
 title : "Paying out your MultiSafepay Control balance"
 weight: 9
-meta_title: "FAQ Getting Started - Withdraw balance - MultiSafepay Docs"
+meta_title: "FAQ Getting Started - Paying out your balance - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 read_more: "."
 aliases: